AptX: Mode of operation

 Optionally (adds a small delay) a short-term RMSE analyzer is used to reduce dynamic range, and thus allocate bits more effectively during quiet passages (i.e. lossy format).

-For a stereo signal, a standard PCM 1.4-Mbit stream is converted into 352 Kbit/sec aptX stream.
+For a stereo signal, a standard PCM 1.4 Mbit/s stream is converted into 352 kbit/s aptX stream.

 Details can be found in the EP0398973B1 patent.
 The main reasoning is that signal variation is reduced at higher frequencies, which makes it amenable to coding with codecs like ADPCM.